-Old Glory DC will have Fijian Apisai Naikatini for the 2021 Major League Rugby season, his second since signing a two-year contract ahead of the 2020 season.
-The 35-year-old lock (36 in April) is 6’5″and 260 lbs.
+Old Glory DC will have Fijian Apisai Naikatini returning for the 2022 Major League Rugby season, his third year with the team.
+The 36-year-old lock (37in April) is 6’5″and 260 lbs.

 Api started three matches and played 170 minutes during the truncated 2020 inaugural Old Glory DC season.
 During 2019, he played for the Seattle Seawolves.
 He appeared in 16 of the team’s 18 matches, including the 2019 MLR Championship.
 He played for 821 minutes, has 121 ball carries while carrying for 544 meters.
 He scored 1 try and had 14 lineout takes.

 Api was born in Nadi, Fiji, and attended Marist Brothers High School and Natabua High School.
 While in New Zealand he also attended Wanganui City College.